LED Light Therapy Melbourne

 Does LED light therapy treat existing scars?

 It does not treat old or existing scars.
-It can help fresh wounds heal, but older scars may need different treatment.
+It can help fresh wounds heal, but older scars may require a different scarring treatment.

 Is there any downtime with LED light therapy?